The most common cause of postpartum hemorrhage is

 Other causes of postpartum hemorrhage include

-Uterine fibroids may contribute to postpartum hemorrhage.
-A history of prior postpartum hemorrhage may indicate increased risk.
+Uterine fibroids Uterine Fibroids Uterine fibroids (leiomyomas) are benign smooth muscle tumors of the uterus.
+Fibroids frequently cause abnormal uterine bleeding and pelvic pressure and sometimes urinary or intestinal symptoms... read more may contribute to postpartum hemorrhage.
+A history of postpartum hemorrhage may indicate increased risk.

 Intravascular volume is replenished with 0.9% saline up to 2 L IV; blood transfusion is used if this volume of saline is inadequate.

-15-Methyl prostaglandin F2α 250 mcg IM q 15 to 90 min up to 8 doses or methylergonovine 0.2 mg IM q 2 to 4 h (which may be followed by 0.2 mg po tid to qid for 1 wk) should be tried if excessive bleeding continues during oxytocin infusion; during cesarean delivery, these drugs may be injected directly into the myometrium.
+15-Methyl prostaglandin F2-alpha 250 mcg IM every 15 to 90 minutes up to 8 doses or methylergonovine 0.2 mg IM every 2 to 4 hours (which may be followed by 0.2 mg orally 3 to 4 times a day for 1 week) should be tried if excessive bleeding continues during oxytocin infusion; during cesarean delivery, these drugs may be injected directly into the myometrium.
 Oxytocin 10 units can also be directly injected into the myometrium.
+If oxytocin is not available, heat-stable carbetocin can be given IM instead.
 Prostaglandins should be avoided in women with asthma; methylergonovine should be avoided in women with hypertension.
 Sometimes misoprostol 800 to 1000 mcg rectally can be used to increase uterine tone.

 Uterine packing or placement of a Bakri balloon can sometimes provide tamponade.
 This silicone balloon can hold up to 500 mL and withstand internal and external pressures of up to 300 mm Hg.
 If hemostasis cannot be achieved, surgical placement of a B-Lynch suture (a suture used to compress the lower uterine segment via multiple insertions), hypogastric artery ligation, or hysterectomy may be required.
 Uterine rupture requires surgical repair.